photo by Blair Speed

 Upon retirement from the dangerous game of high-level alpinism I began training personnel from military and intelligence services.
 I was hired as a Subject Matter Expert to develop a new cold-weather clothing system for USSOCOM.

 Having been a student of physical fitness my entire climbing career, it seemed logical to start a gym and web-based educational and motivational project.
 Gym Jones grew to have global influence, with certified instructors representing my method from Stockholm to Cape Town, from Cairo to Los Angeles, and from Toronto to Sydney.
 The project’s notoriety caught Hollywood attention so I went on to train actors for several blockbuster superhero movies.

 Mountain climbing and movie work allowed me to travel to incredible places I would not have otherwise seen.
 Antarctica.
 Bulgaria.
 Israel.
 Iceland.
 Japan.
 Tibet, Nepal and Pakistan.
 Norway.
 Argentina.
 Bolivia.
 Australia.
 France, Italy and Spain.
 Detroit.
 Alaska.
 China.
 Russia.
 Kazakhstan.
 Canada, of course.
 And all over the American West.

-Currently, I spend much of my creative energy on and around NonProphet, which is a small project where my business partner and I publish books, semi-annual'zines a podcast, training programs, and produce black t-shirts bearing clever messages.
+Currently, I spend much of my creative energy on and around NonProphet, which is a small project where my business partner and I publish books, semi-annual Zines, the NonProphet Podcast, training programs, and produce black t-shirts bearing clever messages.

 I have carried notebooks, a pen, open eyes and a camera in every place but I am not a photographer.
 I have a camera.
 I point it at things.
 I know my way around it, the darkroom and the computer.
 My attitude and the fact that I do the things I photograph gives me unique perspective.
 Although I am not now the man of action I was, what I did informs what I do.
 And what I will do in the future.